Cynniminni/Product_Inventory/README.md

 # ProductInventory
 Displays a list of inventory from a MySQL database sorted by category.
-Products have an id, name, quantity, price, and category attribute.
+Products have a name, quantity, price, and category attribute.
 Users will be able to search for products by its name, as well as add, edit, and delete products.

 Based on project description from https://blog.udemy.com/java-projects/.